Market Ignores The Largest Bankruptcy In U.S. History

 the first quarter marked the seventh consecutive one in which card loans industrywide are growing faster than household income.

-Credit concerns bang Synchrony Financial (NYSE:SFY) for 15%
+Credit concerns bang Synchrony Financial (SFY) for 15%

 - loans 30+ days past due as a percentage of total loans rose to 4.25% from 3.85% a year earlier.